tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-it changes depending on how it is understood let's put this into practice if you are a leader always make your team repeat to you how they have understood your message that is by the way the reason why co-pilots Always repeat what they just heard the pilot say 39 visual communication how we interpret science when we want to communicate something we use signs words gestures facial expressions formulas symbols or traffic signs that the other person has to translate into meaning semiotics is the study of science it is
+it changes depending on how it is understood let's put this into practice if you are a leader always make your team repeat to you how they have understood your message that is by the way the reason why co-pilots Always repeat what they just heard the pilot say

+## visual communication - how we interpret signs

+when we want to communicate something we use signs words gestures facial expressions formulas symbols or traffic signs that the other person has to translate into meaning semiotics is the study of science it is